webplatform/docs/tutorials/mobile_optimization_best_practices/index.md

 {{Tutorial
 |Content=== Network Speed Optimizations ==

 At times, a phone or tablet's connection to the internet can be slow or spotty, so it's important to prepare for those types of conditions.
-We highly recommend that you familiarize yourself with the [/html5/build/richui key concepts of a web app], especially the concept of heavily relying on AJAX to load only data and not HTML mark up, beyond the first page load.
+We highly recommend that you familiarize yourself with the html5/build/richui key concepts of a web app, especially the concept of heavily relying on AJAX to load only data and not HTML mark up, beyond the first page load.

 If you follow that practice, coupled with the practices below, it is easier to build around a slow or spotty network connection.

 === Cache data locally  ===
 The HTML5 spec introduces offline capabilities, with the fringe benefit of being able to heavily locally cache your apps' static resources (image, scripts, css, etc).
-For more information on how you can make ues of this new spec, check out the [/html5/features/offline offline capabilities section] of the Resource Center.

 === Compress and Minimize Data ===
 Ensure that you're compressing all data that's sent over the wire by using gzip.
 You can also minify HTML, CSS, and JavaScript files.